PLEASE NOTE!!! UPDATE: I’m no longer looking for studio mates. Thank you!

 Some of the details: The building used to be a house.
 It is a good size (1500 square feet, I think?) and it is awesome for meetings with clients or meetings with large groups.
 There is the front room (featured in the photograph above) which is slightly arranged now from the photo above.
 We’ve had meetings with 30+ people in the space, workshops, conferences and other events there.
 My main requirements for the walls is my claim on the one wall where my 60″ canvas print is hanging.
 The TV has a permanent space as well for easy viewing from the couches.
 The other two walls could be designated for use by my studiomates.

 Upstairs: Ok, it is up 4 steps, but it is still up some stairs.
 So I call it the upstairs.
 There is a large main room that at one time was probably the living room and dining room area.
 I use this space when I have photo shoots.
 It could be used to display art and photography as well, but it has to be work that could be removed if needed for sessions.
-There is a small 11×11 or so room that used to be an office and is currently unused.
+There is a small 11×11 or so room that used to be an office space for lease and is currently unused.
 It would make a great work space, or I’ve considered setting up my white seamless there for photo sessions.
 There is a bathroom (with a tub that doesn’t work).
 Then there is the dressing room for sessions, which is another 11×11 room.
 It could also be used for a workspace when sessions aren’t taking place, or it could be a second meeting space if someone was holding a meeting in the front room since it has a door.
 The back bedroom is set up for boudoir sessions, and I’ve done portrait shoots in there as well.
 The “bed” is a futon and can be folded up.
 There is a kitchen space, but it does not have a stove or fridge in it at this time.

 The space is mostly furnished, with the exception of the office room.
 The current furniture needs to stay in the studio.
 You may use anything as props for photo shoots if you’re a photographer.